One of the best ways to turn our dog or puppy into a model citizen is to play fun games with him.

 - Establish dog play rules and enforce them consistently.

-- Remember to have frequent breaks during play so that the dog can refocus his attention on us.
-Frequent breaks will also prevent our dog from getting over-excited, and losing control of himself.
+- Remember to have frequent breaks during play, so that our dog can refocus his attention on us.
+Frequent breaks will prevent him from getting over-excited, and losing control of himself.

 - Keep sessions short, interesting, and rewarding.
-Stop playing before the dog gets bored, so that he will always want more.
+Stop playing before our dog gets bored, so that he will always want more.

 - Cycle through a variety of games.
 Variety is the spice of life!